 This course has foremost helped me in gaining a deeper understanding of various aspects of Islam.
 In the past whenever I have had conversations based on this topic with friends or colleagues—I often have to summarize and skip a lot of important details, but with the information I now have, I believe I am in a better position to have more productive discussions with people.

 Before taking this course, I was always very hesitant to discuss Islam, as a topic, with my fellow Muslim friends.
 I always felt that there was lack of discussions of significance, and more often than not the conversations I have had with them would be swayed by emotions, and things would often boil down to heated arguments.
 I now believe that my thinking has greatly changed because I am more informed, and have gained more insights into a diverse range of Islamic topics that will enable me to hold more meaningful conversations that are more focused on factual knowledge and history.
 This was one of the primary reasons why I wanted to study this course, and it brings me immense joy that I was able to achieve that.

 As for her goal of making an “art-related project using the ideas” she would “learn from the course,” she changed her plans:

 The end result?
-An already-busy graduate student has learned a lot about Islam and has succeeded in preparing herself for meaningful conversations with her Muslim friends and colleagues.
+An already-busy student has learned a lot about Islam and has succeeded in preparing herself for meaningful conversations with her Muslim friends and colleagues.
 In addition, she is sharing what she learned in a fireside and a film showing.

 For anyone interested in learning more about other religions to hone skills for participating in meaningful conversations, three such courses are scheduled for the remaining months of 2017: